mennooo/SQLcl/doc/netbeans.md

 # Testing Nashorn scripts with Netbeans IDE 8.2

+Netbeans IDE allows you to run and debug your Nashorn scripts.

+## Requirements
+To run the latest version of Nashorn, we need to install JDK 1.8: http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

 ## Install

-You can download Netbeans from https://netbeans.org/downloads/
+You can download Netbeans IDE 8.2 from https://netbeans.org/downloads/

 The Java SE edition is sufficient.